 Is Texas Considered Tax Friendly for Retirement?
 Yes

-Notes: This area has several oil and chemical plants, one of which exploded in 2009.
-They emit an odor, but much of that blows to the north of town.
-Seabrook has doubled in size during the last decade.
+Notes: This area has several oil and chemical plants.
+They emit an odor, but much of the odor blows to the north of town.
+Seabrook has grown by 15% within the last decade.
 Home prices have increased 1% since last year.

 Recommended as a Retirement Spot?
 Yes, although the hurricane/storm surge threat is real.